rtagirov/nessy/README.md

-# The ICL version of the code
+# ICL version

-The state of the code on 25.12.2016, when it started running at ICL, i.e. with the latest (17th) version of the IFORT compiler.
+The state of the code on 25.12.2016, when it started running on my machine at ICL (IFORT version 17.0.0 20160721).
-The code also runs with the 15th version at MPS.
-Below 70 nm this version yields a discrepancy of the resulting high resolution 3 ODF spectrum with the pmod branch.
+Below 70 nm the resulting spectrum produced by this version yields a discrepancy of about 8% with the pmod branch spectrum.
-The discrepancy is within about 8%, its origin is unknown.

 Compilation: